RedisLabs/redislabs-docs/content/rs/administering/monitoring-metrics/nagios-plugin.md

 ---
-title: Nagios plugin for Redis Enterprise Software
+title: Redis Enterprise Software Integration with Nagios
 description:
-weight: $weight
+weight: 90
 alwaysopen: false
 categories: ["RS"]
+aliases: /rs/administering/monitoring-metrics/nagios-plugin/
 ---
 The Redis Enterprise Software (RS) Nagios plugin enables you to monitor the status of RS related objects and alerts.
 The RS alerts can be related to the cluster, nodes,